Evoltra Concentrate for infusion

 Be sure to keep all your doctor's appointments so your progress can be checked.
 Your doctor may want to check your blood pressure and do some blood and other tests from time to time to check on your progress and detect any unwanted side effects.

-If you are about to be started on any new medicine, tell your doctor, dentist or pharmacist that you are being given EVOLTRA®.
+If you are about to be started on any new medicine, remind your doctor, dentist or pharmacist that you are being given EVOLTRA.

-If you become pregnant while you are being treated with EVOLTRA®, tell your doctor immediately.
+If you become pregnant while you are being treat with EVOLTRA, tell your doctor immediately.

 - Avoid people with infections.
 Check with your doctor immediately if you think you may be getting an infection, or if you get a fever, chills, cough, hoarse throat, lower back or side pain, or find it painful or difficult to urinate.